Here is an updated list of banks and other firms that have been punished for various offences, such as breaches of sanctions.

 Switzerland’s financial regulator uncovered shortcomings around the anti-money laundering controls of Credit Suisse, such as involving suspected corruption of the global soccer organisation FIFA, and a major business relationship connected to a politically exposed person.

-The Swiss Financial Market Supervisory Authority, FINMA, said that it has completed two enforcement procedures against Credit Suisse.
+The Swiss Financial Market Supervisory Authority, FINMA, said that it had completed two enforcement procedures against Credit Suisse.
 The review covered cases originating in the period between 2006 and 2014.
 The Zurich-listed bank noted that “FINMA has not imposed any fine on Credit Suisse, not ordered any disgorgement of profits nor any limitation of business activities”.
-It said it has taken a number of steps in recent years to improve its procedures.
+It said it had taken a number of steps in recent years to improve its procedures.

 FINMA said it found failings in how the bank upheld AML due diligence obligations in relation to suspected corruption involving FIFA, the Brazilian oil corporation Petrobras, and the Venezuelan oil corporation Petróleos de Venezuela.
 In a second case, FINMA probed “a significant business relationship for the bank with a politically exposed person”.
 “In this instance too, FINMA identified deficiencies in the anti-money laundering process, as well as shortcomings in the bank's control mechanisms and risk management,” it said.
 (The PEP was not identified in FINMA's statement.)

 ING agreed to pay a total of €675 million ($784.6 million) in fines and €100 million in disgorgement after admitting to money laundering lapses in a six-year period.
-The fine is one of the largest of its type against a Netherlands-based financial organisation.
+The fine was one of the largest of its type against a Netherlands-based financial organisation.
 The group said it acknowledged that there had been “serious shortcomings in the execution of customer due diligence policies to prevent financial economic crime at ING Netherlands in the period investigated (2010-2016)."

 Standard Chartered agreed to a further extension of its US deferred prosecution agreements (DPAs) until the end of December 2018.
 The group entered into the DPAs with the US Department of Justice and the New York County District Attorney’s Office in December 2012, accepting that it had broken laws by processing payments for sanctions targets in countries including Iran, Burma, Sudan and Libya.
 The bank avoided prosecution in exchange for a cash settlement of $327 million and an agreement with the US authorities to improve its sanctions compliance.